Tell us about your new PSA push with the National Kidney Foundation. What are you and your wife, Tracy, trying to accomplish through the campaign?

 Did the disease (and the transplant) change the way you think about your body and your health?

-of gas they put in their car than the food they put in their mouth.
+Yes, very much so.
+I always say that people pay more attention to the typeof gas they put in their car than the food they put in their mouth.
 When I wasfirst diagnosed, I started making decisions about what was healthy for mybody.

 Did it change the way you play?

 Absolutely, since the medication that I am on affects my endurance.
 It haslimited the minutes that I can play, which has been an adjustment for me.

 How did it affect your relationship with your second cousin (Jason Cooper), who donated his kidney to you?

 After not seeing each other for over 25 years, it definitely drew us closertogether.
 We have established a brotherly type of relationship.

 How is your health right now?

-healthy, and part of my success has been my ability to be open to differentholistic treatments.
+Fantastic, and very stable.
+My doctors are pleased.
+I feel strong andhealthy, and part of my success has been my ability to be open to differentholistic treatments.

 What is your best health habit?
 Your worst?